 - The human resource development for higher education and industry online bachelor degree combines a core curriculum with directed electives that can support the student's work background or allow the student to develop specialized areas of expertise.
-Content of the human resource development major is based on the disciplines of education, business, psychology, and related behavioral sciences.
+Content of the major is based on the disciplines of education, business, psychology, and related behavioral sciences.
 Required studies in the major are drawn from the competency studies from the Association for Talent Development (ATD), formerly known as the American Society of Training and Development, and the Society of Human Resource Management (SHRM).

 - The program is open to entering freshmen (with no previous college experience) as well as transfer students.
 Previously earned college credit can be applied toward completion of the program per these transfer guidelines.

-While a minor is not required for completion of the human resource development bachelor degree online, students are encouraged to pursue this option to enhance employability.
+While a minor is not required, students are encouraged to pursue this option to enhance employability.
 Students should work with their advisors to select a relevant minor.